 Eisenman’s most recent book, Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune (Columbia University Press, 2018) received the 2019 Robert W. Hamilton Book Award honorable mention and was highly reviewed in more than a dozen prestigious outlets including Foreign Affairs, the Wall Street Journal, the American Historical Review, Journal of Asian Studies, and the China Journal.
 The book explains how more capital investment and better farming techniques increased agricultural productivity growth in Maoist China.
 In China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), Eisenman worked with Eric Heginbotham to analyze China’s policies toward the developing world.
-His second book, China and Africa: A Century of Engagement (University of Pennsylvania Press, 2012), co-authored with David Shinn, was named one of the top three books about Africa by Foreign Affairs.
+His second book, China and Africa: A Century of Engagement (University of Pennsylvania Press), co-authored with David Shinn, was named one of the “Best International Relations Books of 2012″ by Foreign Affairs.
 In 2020, the book’s updated second edition was published in Chinese by the Chinese University of Hong Kong Press.
-Eisenman and Shinn are now working on their next volume, which will examine the China-Africa political and security relationship, will be published in 2023 by Columbia University Press.
+Eisenman’s next book with Shinn, which will examine the China-Africa political and security relationship, will be published in 2023 by Columbia University Press.

 Eisenman has been a visiting faculty member at Fudan University (summer 2017), Peking University (summer 2016), and NYU–Shanghai (2011–12).
 He was a policy analyst on the US-China Economic and Security Review Commission (2003–05) and has been senior fellow for China studies at the American Foreign Policy Council since 2006.
 Before coming to Notre Dame in 2019, he was assistant professor of public affairs at the University of Texas at Austin.